fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		// Players with these flags have access to use command to suvivor team.
 (Empty = Everyone, -1: Nobody)", FCVAR_NOTIFY);
 		l4d_afk_commands_survivor_access_flag ""

-		// Players with these flags have access to use command to bean observer.
+		// Players with these flags have access to use command to be an observer.
 (Empty = Everyone, -1: Nobody)", FCVAR_NOTIFY);
 		l4d_afk_commands_observer_access_flag "z"

 		// If 1, Check team balance when player tries to use commandto join survivor/infected team in versus/scavenge.\nIf team is unbanlance, will fail to join team!", FCVAR_NOTIFY, true, 0.0, tre, 1.0);